 What is Drizalma Sprinkle?

-Drizalma Sprinkle is a selective serotonin and norepinephrine reuptake inhibitor antidepressant (SSNRI).
+Drizalma Sprinkle is a serotonin and norepinephrine reuptake inhibitor antidepressant (SNRI).

 Drizalma Sprinkle may also be used for purposes not listed in this medication guide.

-Do not stop using Drizalma Sprinkle without first talking to your doctor.
+Do not stop using Drizalma Sprinkle without first asking your doctor.

 Before taking this medicine